forta-network/docs/docs/contest3-oz.md

 **QUALIFIED AGENT** best practices:

 - Agent implementation
-    - does the code correctly alert according to the challenge description?
+    - Does the code correctly alert according to the challenge description?
-    - does the code make appropriate use of Forta SDK and built-in functions?
+    - Does the code make appropriate use of Forta SDK and built-in functions?
-    - does the code contain comments?
+    - Does the code contain comments?
-    - is the code well-formatted and easy to read?
+    - Is the code well-formatted and easy to read?

 - Testing
-    - do all tests run and pass?
+    - Do all tests run and pass?
-    - are there negative test cases? i.e. when alerts should not be created
+    - Are there negative test cases? i.e. when alerts should not be created
-    - are there positive test cases? i.e. when alerts should be created
+    - Are there positive test cases? i.e. when alerts should be created

 - Documentation
-    - does the README.md have a concise description of agent functionality?
+    - Does the README.md have a concise description of agent functionality?
-    - does the README.md contain well-formatted descriptions of each alert?
+    - Does the README.md contain well-formatted descriptions of each alert?
-    - does the README.md contain real blocks/transactions that will trigger alerts?
+    - Does the README.md contain real blocks/transactions that will trigger alerts?
-    - does the package.json contain an appropriate name and description?
+    - Does the package.json contain an appropriate name and description?

 Check out [OpenZeppelin.com](https://openzeppelin.com/) for more information on our sponsor!